lambda-orm/lambdaorm/README.md

 We could start a development by proposing a simple infrastructure and then make modifications to it and this would not affect our code, since the queries are written based on the domain model and are independent of the infrastructure.

 You could also have development, test and production environments with different infrastructure configurations without having to alter the code.

+In addition to the examples presented previously, there are many other use cases that can be solved with λORM by configuring the schema and queries language.
+Therefore, we invite you to explore the different [laboratories](https://github.com/FlavioLionelRita/lambdaorm-labs) and read the [documentation](https://github.com/FlavioLionelRita/lambdaorm/wiki).

 ## All Labs